Shufro Rose & Co. LLC Buys 500 Shares of Medical Properties Trust, Inc. (NYSE:MPW)

 Shares of NYSE:MPW opened at $23.46 on Friday.
 Medical Properties Trust, Inc. has a 52-week low of $19.39 and a 52-week high of $23.59.
 The firm has a market capitalization of $13.99 billion, a P/E ratio of 24.44, a P/E/G ratio of 1.64 and a beta of 0.52.
 The stock has a 50 day moving average price of $21.75 and a 200-day moving average price of $20.92.
 The company has a debt-to-equity ratio of 1.27, a quick ratio of 3.77 and a current ratio of 3.77.

-A number of equities research analysts have recently weighed in on the company.
-Bank of America raised Medical Properties Trust from a “neutral” rating to a “buy” rating and boosted their target price for the company from $21.50 to $24.00 in a research note on Wednesday, October 27th.
+MPW has been the subject of a number of recent analyst reports.
 Raymond James upped their price target on Medical Properties Trust from $25.00 to $26.00 and gave the company a “strong-buy” rating in a research report on Friday, October 29th.
+Bank of America raised Medical Properties Trust from a “neutral” rating to a “buy” rating and upped their price target for the company from $21.50 to $24.00 in a research report on Wednesday, October 27th.
 Two analysts have rated the stock with a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $24.00.

 Medical Properties Trust Profile